SMD vs SMT – What is the difference?

 The drawbacks of SMT however include the fact that it requires a high capital investment that can increase costs, particularly when you are dealing with low volume runs.
 SMT inspection equipment can also turn out to be very costly.
 Additionally, SMD components are prone to damage if dropped.
 Also, the power of such components is generally less.

 What is SMD (surface mount device) in electronics?

 Surface Mounted Devices are the components fitted onto PCBs.
 Evolved SMDs use pins that can be soldered directly onto the PCBs as opposed to using leads and wiring them through the circuit board.
 It enables many more components to be fitted on the board and improves its functionality.
 With no holes to be drilled, they also make the process quicker and cost-effective.

 What is important is to choose the right SMDs and then mount them correctly on the board.
 SMDs can now be automatically mounted onto the electronic board as opposed to manually soldering them.

 Types of SMD

 Some of the various types of SMD include:

 - Integrated Circuits

 Mer-Mar Electronics offer high-quality SMT PCB assembly services in quick turnaround time.
-Our SMT PCB assemblies are known for its high mechanical strength & a reliable choice for many industries.
-If you require SMT assembly, surface mount PCB fabrication, or any kind of services, contact us at email@example.com or call us at (760) 244-6149.
+Our SMT PCB assemblies are known for their high mechanical strength & a reliable choice for many industries.
+If you require SMT assembly, surface mount PCB fabrication, or any kind of services, contact us at firstname.lastname@example.org or call us on (760) 244-6149.